 The State also failed to meet the standard required for "good cause" under Bustos.
 The State would have needed to show it was "surprised" by the missing witness' nonappearance; however, the State did not and could not argue it was surprised as the missing victim had previously informed the State she "refused to promise to appear."
-(2 AA, 426).
+(2 AA, 455).
 Unlike Bustos where the prosecutor had valid subpoena returns, the State made no representations indicating it received any confirmation that the missing witness ever received the subpoena sent via the mail.

 Most importantly, the Court stated it was not granting the State's motion under Hill or Bustos.
-(2 AA, 429) ("it wasn't technically a Bustos or a Hill ...
+(2 AA, 455) ("it wasn't technically a Bustos or a Hill ...
 Although I understand it doesn't technically fit under Hill or Bustos...").

 While the evidence is clear that the State's motion in this case was insufficient under Hill and Bustos and its progeny, Nevada law requires that either an affidavit or sworn testimony support the State's motion for a continuance.
 See Clark, 94 Nev. at 364; see also Reason, 94 Nev. at 300.
 In both of those cases, the Nevada Supreme Court held that the State's failure to submit an affidavit or provide sworn testimony required a denial of the State's motion for a continuance.
 See Clark, 94 Nev. at 364; see also Reason, 94 Nev. at 300.
 While the State did make representations on the record, at no point during this motion was the prosecutor under oath.
-In any of the above cited cases where "good cause" was found, the prosecutors had at least submitted an affidavit or swore under oath as to the requisite "surprise."
-In this case, as the State failed to comply with either of these requirements.
+In any of the above-cited cases where "good cause" was found, the prosecutors had at least submitted an affidavit or swore under oath as to the requisite "surprise."
+In this case, the State failed to comply with either of these requirements.

 The State did not comply with the requirements of Hill and Bustos, so it must demonstrate good cause through other means for the Court to grant a continuance.
 "What constitutes 'good cause' is not amenable to a bright-line rule.
 The justice's court must review the totality of the circumstances to determine whether 'good cause' has been shown."
-Terpstra, 111 Nev. at 863, 899 P.2d at 550.
+Sherriff v.
+Terpstra, 111 Nev.
+860, 863, 899 P.2d 548, 550

+(1995).
 Under the totality of the circumstances, the State did not demonstrate good cause to continue Harris' preliminary hearing.

 In Ormound v.
-Sherriff, Clark County the Nevada Supreme Court reversed a district court's denial of a petition for a writ of habeas corpus based on the improper continuance of a preliminary hearing.
+Sherriff, Clark County, the Nevada Supreme Court reversed a district court's denial of a petition for a writ of habeas corpus based on the improper continuance of a preliminary hearing.
 95 Nev.
 173, 591 P.2d 258 (1979).
 In that case, the prosecutor mailed a subpoena to an out-of-state witness, but did not utilize the Uniform Act to Secure the Attendance of Witnesses From Without a State in Criminal Proceeding.
-Id.
-The Court found the failure to use the Uniform

-Act was a willful disregard of procedural rules and ordered the case to be dismissed.
+The Court found the failure to use the Uniform Act to be a procedural error, and it concluded that the defendant's constitutional right to a speedy trial had been violated and ordered the case dismissed.
 Id.